Harris Academy Purley

 If you are looking for a place at Harris Academy Purley because you have recently moved into the area, or your child is at another secondary school and you feel that a change of school would benefit his/her education and/or general well-being, you are entitled to apply for a school place.

 Since September 2013, the law allows you to apply directly for an in-year admission to Harris Academy Purley.
-Please note that there is no guarantee that a place will be available, but you have the right of appeal if you are refused a place.
+Please note that there is no guarantee that a place will be immediately available, but you can request to go on our waiting lists and you have the right of appeal if you are ever refused a place.

 Please complete the form on the link below to apply for a place at Harris Academy Purley.
 Please note this is for secondary school students aged 11-16.
-This form should not be used for Sixth Form students.
+Sixth Form students should apply via the Harris Federation Sixth Form website.

 Frequently Asked Questions